 Fender brand is different than Fender "stock."
 Flickr Commons Image via Anders Ljungberg

 They're usually not terrible, but they're not great either.
 Saddles and trem bar feel loose, the block is light and tuning stability is a major toss-up.
-Once you start getting into price discrepancies, you'll see why the difference is so significant.
+Once you start getting into larger price discrepancies, you'll see why the difference is so significant.

 As far as Stratocaster upgrades are concerned, the tremolo bridge is the second most common swap after the pickups.